withvoid/melting-pot/CONTRIBUTING.md

 ## License

-By contributing your code to Melting-Pot, you agree to licence your contribution under the MIT license.
+By contributing your code to Melting-Pot, you agree to license your contribution under the MIT license.